cfxdevkit/AIflux/packages/plugin-conflux/README.md

 "Swap 1 CFX for USDT"
 "Exchange 50 USDT for ETH"

+// ConfiPump Operations
+"Create a new token called GLITCHIZA with symbol GLITCHIZA and generate a description about it on eSpace" "Buy 0.00069 CFX worth of GLITCHIZA(0x1234567890abcdef) on eSpace" "Sell 0.00069 CFX worth of GLITCHIZA(0x1234567890abcdef) on eSpace"

+// Address Lookup
+"Look up address cfx:aaejuaaaaaaaaaaaaaaaaaaaaaaaaaaaa2eaeg85p5" "Check balance of 0x119DA8bbe74B1C5c987D0c64D10eC1dB301d4752"

 // Data & Analytics Queries
 "What's the current price of CFX?"
 "Show me the trading volume for USDT token"